 The NFSA selects, on a yearly basis, prioritised ABP areas for coordinated controls.
-This is planned and managed by the responsible section at the head office.
+This is planned and managed by the responsible unit at the head office.

 2.7.
-Control system for veterinary medicinal products (VMP) and residues
+Control system for Veterinary Medicinal Products (VMP) and residues

 Veterinary Medicinal Products (VMP)